karanbalajirs/210701105-CS19P16-DA-Lab/Exp6/README.md

-# Exp6: Handling JSON data using HDFS and Python
+# Exp 6: Handling JSON data using HDFS and Python

 ## Aim
 To handling JSON data using HDFS and Python.